kacperbojakowski/final-project/06-education/2-community/index.md

 Open-source projects are great to practice your skills and get in touch with the community.
 Even if you don't build a strong business network this way, you will surely build a nice portfolio.

-Chek out these links to find projects that may need your contribution:
+Check out these links to find projects that may need your contribution:

 * [First Timers Only](https://www.firsttimersonly.com/)
 * [Up For Grabs](https://up-for-grabs.net/#/)